spack/spackbot/docs/docs/README.md

 And I just might have some other commands and jokes up my sleeve!
 Want to learn more?
 Browse the links on the left navigation, or
 <a href="https://github.com/spack/spack-bot" target="_blank">ask me a question</a>.
 Thanks for stopping by! 😉

+### Packages

+It's often easier (and faster!) to review pull requests when they are opened for single packages.
+Toward this aim, if Spackbot sees that you've opened a pull request that is changing multiple packages, he will suggest to open a different pull request for each package.

+### Issues

+When you open an issue, it's important to triage and notify the people that can help as quickly as possible.
+Spackbot helps here by looking for known package names in the title of the issue, and then pinging maintainers that might know about the package.
+This means that if you are opening an issue on a package, you should include the package name in the title.